uuf6429/rune/README.md

 ## Installation

-The recommended and easiest way to install Rune is through [Composer](https://getcomposer.org/):
+The recommended and easiest way to install Rune is through [Composer]:

 ```bash
 composer require uuf6429/rune "^3"